Code360In/katacoda-1/linuxTutorial/lesson7/step2.md

 > `cut -d: -f1 /etc/passwd`{{execute}}

 There are two switches used in this execution:
-1. '-d': indicate a specific symbol to be field delimiter (In this case, ':' is the symbol)
+1. `-d`: indicate a specific symbol to be field delimiter (In this case, ':' is the symbol)
-2. '-f': select the field that contains no delimiter character, and according to the selected field (In this case, the first field is selected.)
+2. `-f`: select the field that contains no delimiter character, and according to the selected field (In this case, the first field is selected.)

 We can also search for existing Linux users by:
 > `getent passwd <username>`{{copy}}